NidhiU-24/Fraud-Detection-Anomaly-Analysis/README.md

 # Fraud-Detection-Anomaly-Analysis
-Fraud Detection &amp; Anomoly Analysis dashboard using python, DuckDB and Matplotlib
+Fraud Detection &amp; Anomaly Analysis dashboard using python, DuckDB and Matplotlib

 ## Project Overview
 This project builds an end-to-end fraud detection and anomaly analysis system using: